 Note that related to all of these other rules and other important elements of HIPAA and HITECH, it is necessary that you provide training to all your personnel – which is also in the best interests of your organization in terms of avoiding all the negative consequences of a breach.

 HIPAA Developer Checklist: HIPAA Mobile App Security

 Development requirements will be a bit different depending on what type of environment is involved – such as a website, mobile app, or web app.
 There is not enough space in this ebook for comprehensive coverage of steps for all scenarios; however, it helps to get a bit more specific.
 To that end, we will drill more deeply with checklists for the development of HIPAA-compliant mobile applications and web applications, upping the ante with the granularity in the second of the two.
-This information should help with development, and you certainly want to modify these
+This information should help with healthcare app development, and you certainly want to modify these

 parameters to suit your circumstances.
 First, to achieve HIPAA-compliant mobile app security, several steps are key, as indicated by mobile app security software firm NowSecure17.
 The checklist is organized into five sections:

 1 – Know what your part is in ensuring HIPAA compliance

 - You should know the data protections that are needed within healthcare software.
 A security professional should look over the design to ensure it suits the scenario.
 You do not need to become an expert on security or healthcare law to create the app, provided you get advice from competent parties.